Saweetie Poses In PrettyLittleThing Range & Announces All Proceeds Will Go To Black Lives Matter Foundation

-The rapper Saweetie took to Instagram to announce that she has collaborated with clothing brand PrettyLittleThing on her own collection.
+Rapper Saweetie took to Instagram to announce that she has collaborated with clothing brand PrettyLittleThing on her own collection.
 The “My Type” hitmaker revealed that all proceeds from the line will go to the Black Lives Matter foundation.

 The 26-year-old posted seven images of herself in different outfits from the collection and looked nothing short of incredible.

-In the first shot, Saweetie stunned in a low-cut white and pink dress with thin straps.
-The garment fell wavy above her knees and showed off her legs.
+In the first shot, Saweetie stunned in a low-cut white-and-pink dress with thin straps.
+The garment ended above her knees and allowed her to show off her legs.
 She completed the ensemble with heels and styled her long dark wavy hair down with two clips.
-Saweetie accessorized herself with a necklace and made everything look effortless.
+She accessorized herself with a necklace and made everything look effortless.

 In the next slide, she was captured sitting on top of a white car in a black bra and ripped baggy denim jeans.
 The entertainer kept it comfy in white sneakers and opted for large hoop earrings.